Honda Logo

 Honda Logo 2000-present

-The new logo only differs from the old one by the enlarged letter “H” in the trapezoid frame.
-Car enthusiasts first saw this version at the presentation of the Honda Civic in 2000.
+The new logo differs from the old one only in the enlarged letter “H” within the trapezoidal frame.
+Car enthusiasts first saw this version at the 2000 Honda Civic presentation.

 The Honda brand name has always looked like a capital “H,” drawn in a recognizable and unique style.
-This is the first letter from the company’s name and creator’s surname.
-In the emblem, the top of the “H” is widened, and the bottom is tapered, so it looks like a car part.
+This is the first letter from the company’s name and the creator’s surname.
+In the emblem, the top of the “H” is widened and the bottom is tapered, resembling a car part.
 For many, such a symbol is associated with a humanoid figure stretching its arms to the sky.
 The iconic badge is used on the bonnet, steering wheel, or small elements (such as buttons) thanks to its simple form.

 Despite its popularity, the stylized “H” does not adorn all Honda cars.
-In particular, Acura’s luxury sports cars, sedans, and crossovers have the letter “A” in their logo, similar to a caliper conceived by the developers.
+In particular, Acura’s luxury sports cars, sedans, and crossovers feature the letter “A” in their logos, similar to a caliper design conceived by the developers.
 Nevertheless, the emblem with “H” is the most successful design solution.

 Font and Colors